You are listening to the Sean Hannity Radio Show Podcast.

 The president is on a roll with the economy and foreign policy.

-Uh that's adding to a uh a lot of this.
+That's adding to a lot of this.

-And then, of course, I think people now have really are beginning to understand deeply this attempt at a soft coup to undermine a candidate and then a duly elected president.
+And then, of course, I think people now have really beginning to understand deeply this attempt at a soft coup to undermine a candidate and then a duly elected president.

-One for the Clintons and one for everybody else, one for liberals, one for conservatives.
+One for liberals, one for conservatives.

 What we have to see now, you've identified the problem.